Sunny3189/magnificent-thyme-2d83d/src/pages/blog/post-5.md

 image: images/1.jpg
 excerpt: >-
   We Provide taste of Indian spices, from North to South, from East to West.
-We provide all the spices of regional India from online and
+We provide all the spices of regional India
 template: post
 ---